Sheikyon/Prosody/README.md

-# Prosody
+# automated-prosody

-Script written in Bash to install Prosody in 3 steps
+Script to install prosody in 3 steps.